acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/expect-the-opposite/</link>
 Fri, 29 Dec 2017 00:43:29
 http://www.consultingsmiths.com/?p=884
-<p>"If yours truly has learned anything living in Washington, D.C. since 1976, it&rdquo;™s that when you need to know where the country is headed in the near future, check the conventional wisdom among America&rdquo;™s political, academic and media elites, then expect the opposite to occur." &mdash; Mark Tapscott</p>
+<p>"If yours truly has learned anything living in Washington, D.C. since 1976, it&rdquo;s that when you need to know where the country is headed in the near future, check the conventional wisdom among America&rdquo;s political, academic and media elites, then expect the opposite to occur." &mdash; Mark Tapscott</p>
 884
 2017-12-28 19:43:29
 2017-12-29 00:43:29